Dionisiy/CA/objectsii-quiz-ii.md

-Which of the following best describes a for loop?
+- Which of the following best describes a for loop?

-Answer: a control flow
+**Answer**: a control flow

-What are the local variables in the following block of code?
+- What are the local variables in the following block of code?

 var input = prompt\("Enter input value"\);